-I bought the Heil PL2T thinking I absolutely needed it and I’ve come to learn that, while it is stronger than others, my cheap eBay arms hold the mics just fine, even the PR-40 which is known to be heavy.
-The only big difference I can see is that the PL2T is much longer, so beware that when buying other arms on eBay, thinking they’re the same length.
+I bought the Heil PL2T thinking I absolutely needed it and I’ve come to learn that it does hold up where a cheaper one I bought broke.
+The cheap one lasted a long time but did eventually cave under the pressure of the PR40 and PRSM.
+Be aware but I’d say you’d be fine if using something like the AT2005 or similar.
+That aside, I eventually grabbed the Rode PSA1 and am loving it, though it is shorter than the PL2T by a good bit.
 I bought the BSW REPOP pop filter for the RE-20 because I bought it as a set that also came with the shockmount.
 It looks really cool but the off-brand pop filters I bought on eBay are fine too.
 The only difference there is that they’re not sized down, they’re quite large (is that even a bad thing?) in comparison.
 They’re good for ANY mic and they’re the ones you’ll generally see in YT videos since they’re fine and cheap.
 Also, windscreens; grab them off eBay as well, the quality difference just can’t matter too much, it’s foam and it goes over a mic.
 The OnStage pack I grabbed for a couple of bucks does fit over the PR-40, don’t buy into the bullshit.